hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 4.3.1.
 Versioning for Portable Serialization

 More than one version of the same class may need to be serialized and deserialized.
-For example, a client may have an older version of a class and the member to which it is connected may have a newer version of the same class.
+For example, a client may have an older version of a class, and the member to which it is connected may have a newer version of the same class.

 Portable serialization supports versioning.
-It is a global versioning, meaning that all portable classes that are serialized through a client get the globally configured portable version.
+It is a global versioning, meaning that all portable classes serialized through a client get the globally configured portable version.

 You can declare the version using the `serialization.portableVersion` option, as shown below.